0x48piraj/wrong8007/docs/security-model.md

 * Failure or unintended behavior of the configured payload
 * Physical loss, destruction, or power-off of the machine
 * Confidentiality loss of module parameters or diagnostic information

-* General system-security failures outside the module's scope
+Any general system-security failures outside the module's scope.

-Wrong Boot is not a replacement for system hardening, access control, monitoring, or incident response.

 ## Non-goals